ZheCodingChian/ZheCodingChian/README.md

 ## 📫 Connect with Me

-Looking for internship opporunities for Winter 2025 and Summer 2026!
+Looking for internship opportunities for Winter 2025 and Summer 2026!

 📧 Email: zhechianl@gmail.com